microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Update-WinGetPackage.md

 ### -Location

-Specify the location to install the package.

-> **Note: Not all installers support this property.**
+Specify the file path where you want the packed to be installed.
+The installer must be able to support alternate install locations.

 ```yaml
 Type: System.String